Home BrittanyA getaway to Bénodet in Brittany

 What to see and do in Bénodet?

-Bénodet is a small town and is therefore very easily explored on foot.
-It offers a fairly wide range of activities and has 4 beaches: Trez beach (which means sand in Breton); Coq beach (the name comes from the lighthouse of the same name); Saint-Gilles beach; and Letty beach (which opens onto the Mer Blanche, a lagoon forming a small inland sea located between the towns of Fouesnant and Bénodet).
-While strolling, you might notice a lovely uniformity of tones throughout the city, with the famous “Bénodet white” that residents must respect for their houses.
-Below, as usual, I offer a small selection of things to do and see if you come for a stay in Bénodet or the region.
+Bénodet is a small town, so it’s very easy to explore on foot.
+It offers a wide range of activities and has 4 beaches: Trez beach (which means sand in Breton); Coq beach (the name of this beach comes from the lighthouse of the same name); Saint-Gilles beach; and Letty beach (which opens onto the Mer Blanche, a lagoon forming a small inland sea, located between the communes of Fouesnant and Bénodet).
+As you stroll around, you might notice a lovely uniformity of tones in the city, with the famous “Bénodet white” that residents must respect for their houses.
+Below, as usual, I offer a small selection of things to do and see if you come to stay in Bénodet or the region.

-Also to see/do: walk along the corniche loop in Bénodet to see its lighthouses, enjoy the seaside, and tour the town; learn to play Breton pucks, a traditional local game consisting of throwing fairly heavy pucks onto a wooden board (I don’t recommend practicing in the sand like we did, as the pucks get lost easily…); take a tour of the Saint-Thomas church in Bénodet.
+Also worth seeing/doing: take a walk along the corniche loop in Bénodet to see its lighthouses, enjoy the seaside, and walk around the city; try your hand at Breton pucks (palet breton), a local traditional game that involves throwing rather heavy metal discs onto a wooden board (I don’t recommend playing this in the sand like we did, though, because the discs get lost easily…); take a tour of the Saint-Thomas church in Bénodet.

-Pro tip: the town offers free concerts in the summer facing the sea on the Butte du Fort, in collaboration with the Casino de Bénodet.
+The tip: the city offers free concerts in the summer facing the sea at the Butte du Fort, in collaboration with the Casino de Bénodet.

-Coq lighthouse in Bénodet, Brittany, with boats on the Odet.
+Phare du Coq in Bénodet, Brittany, with boats on the Odet.

 Bénodet: sea view from the esplanade with sailboats, by Nicolas Diolez.